Ophthalmic Medical Assistant Admissions Process

 A student is encouraged to complete ENG 111, COM 120 and PSY 150 prior to application to the Ophthalmic Medical Assistant program.
 An additional four courses will be considered on the admissions form.
 Unofficial transcripts of these courses and the corresponding grades must be attached to the admissions form.

-The and supporting documentation must be submitted to Liza Lopes (drop box in HE 3545) on or before the application deadline.
+The and supporting documentation must be submitted to the Admissions Specialist (drop box in HE 3545) on or before the application deadline.
 The supporting documentation must be attached to the admissions form.
 Incomplete admissions forms and documentation will not be considered for acceptance into the program.

 Applicants to the program are required to attend an information session.